By Koby Frances, PhD

 Attraction-triggers are qualities, experiences, or situations that create immediate excitement, fascination, longing, or emotional intensity.
 These might include a person's confidence, status, mystery, vulnerability, familiarity, or simply the excitement of pursuing someone who feels difficult to obtain.

 Connection attraction tends to develop differently.
-Rather than emerging primarily through excitement or first impressions, it often begins with a sense of ease, comfort, and naturalness between two people.
+Rather than emerging primarily through excitement or first impressions, it often begins with a sense of ease, comfort, admiration, and naturalness between two people.
 While usually less intense at first, it often grows through familiarity, trust, affection, shared experiences, and genuine enjoyment of another person's company.

 Importantly, attraction-triggers are not inherently bad.
 They often tell us something important about what naturally captures our attention.
 The confusion arises when people mistake attraction-trigger excitement for the entirety of attraction itself.